Ideas for tour organizers

-The Kimola Canal will open to boaters in the early summer 2020.
+The Kimola Canal opened to boaters in the summer 2020.
 From Pielavesi lake, 400 km away, you can navigate through Vesijärvi, Päijänne and Konnivesi lakes to Kymijoki river.

 Finland’s third largest amusement park is Tykkimäki.
 The whole family can enjoy different games and other fun activities in Tykkimäki Actionpark, which is located inside Prisma Kouvola.
 You don’t have to wait for next summer to enjoy fun and games.